 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The Authority has three types of items that qualify for reporting in this category.
 One type is the deferred charge on refunding reported in the statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 Another type of deferred outflow is comprised of certain items related to the measurement of the net pension liability.
 It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension liability measurement date, which will be recognized as a reduction of the net pension liability next fiscal year, differences between expected and actual experience, and net difference between projected and actual pension plan earnings.
-A third type of deferred outflow is related to the Group Life Insurance Program (GLI OPEB Plan).
+A third type of deferred outflow is related to the Group Life Insurance Plan (GLI OPEB Plan).
 It consists of employer contributions to the OPEB plan in the current year and subsequent to the OPEB liability measurement date, which will be recognized as a reduction of the net GLI OPEB liability next fiscal year, differences between expected and actual experience, and changes in proportionate share between measurement dates.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has two types of items that qualify for reporting in this category.
+The Authority has three types of items that qualify for reporting in this category.
 Items related to the measurement of the net pension liability that are reported as deferred inflows of resources include differences between expected and actual experience, changes in assumptions, and the net difference between projected and actual earnings on pension plan investments.
 Deferred inflows of resources related to the measurement of the net GLI OPEB liability include differences between expected and actual earnings on GLI OPEB plan investments, and changes in assumptions.
+A third type is the deferred charge on refunding reported in the statement of net position.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.